odoo/documentation/content/applications/finance/accounting/customer_invoices/snailmail.rst

      <developer-mode>`, go to :menuselection:`General Settings --> Technical --> Reporting
      section: Paper Format`.
    - A square of **15mm by 15mm** on the bottom left corner has to stay clear.
-   - The postage area has to stay clear (click :download:`here <snailmail/snailmail-template.pdf>` to get more info about the area).
+   - The postage area has to stay clear (:download:`download the snailmail PDF template
+     <snailmail/snailmail-template.pdf>` for more details).
    - Pingen (Odoo Snailmail service provider) scans the area to process the address, so if something gets written outside the area, it is not counted as part of the address.